President Kennedy swears Oath of Office. Washington, D. C., 1961

 Pastor Karen McNeill-Utecht resigned Our Saviour September 2012.
 She continued to serve Zion in Mt.
 Carmel until January 29th, 2017.

-Currently Our Saviour has an interim pastor, Rev. John P. Schmeling, Ph.
-D.
+Interim pastor, Rev. John P. Schmeling, Ph.
+D. returned to serve Our Saviour.

 Pentecost Sunday, May 20th 2018, celebrated Pastor John P. Schmeling 50th Anniversary of his Ordination.
 Pastor John has been serving as Interim for both Our Saviour in the Indiana/ Kentucky Synod and Zion in the Central Southern Illinois Synod.
 Bishops from both Synods participated in the service.